17 Common Lies You Tell Your Doctor (and Why You Need to Stop)

 I lost my pain meds; I need more

 “As more and more research shows the problems with using opioid medications to treat chronic pain, physicians are becoming less inclined to use pain medications alone to help with pain control.
 Open communication about the debilitating effects of pain and realistic expectations for pain control can help create a plan that can comprehensively treat pain using different treatment paths or even non-opioid medications.
-Trying to obtain more medications in a dishonest manner may just develop a sense of mistrust between the patient and physician.”—Steve Yoon, MD, physiatrist, at Kerlan-Jobe Orthopaedic Clinic in Los Angeles
+Trying to obtain more medications in a dishonest manner may just develop a sense of mistrust between the patient and physician.”—Steve Yoon, MD, physiatrist and director of the Cedars-Sinai Kerlan-Jobe Orthopaedic Clinic in Los Angeles

 I can hear you just fine